nBirmingham.net

 Your one stop on the Web for everything in Birmingham is coming!
 For now read about Birmingham Alabama.

 Birmingham (pronounced BUR-ming-ham) is the largest city in the U.S. state of Alabama and is the county seat of Jefferson County.
-It also includes part of Shelby County.
-The population of the city was 229,800 according to the 2007 estimate.[2]
-The Birmingham-Hoover Metropolitan Area, as of the 2008 census estimates, has a population of 1,198,932.
+Birmingham was named after Birmingham, England, one of the UK's major industrial cities.
+Birmingham also includes part of Shelby County.
+The population of the city was 212,237 according to the 2010 census, down form 265,515 in 1990 and 242,051 in 2000.
+The Birmingham-Hoover Metropolitan Area, as of the 2010 census, has a population of 1,128,047.
 It is also the largest city in the Birmingham-Hoover-Cullman Combined Statistical Area, colloquially known as Greater Birmingham

 Over the course of the 20th century, the city's economy diversified.
 Though the manufacturing industry maintains a strong presence in Birmingham, other industries such as banking, insurance, medicine, publishing, and biotechnology have risen in stature.
 Birmingham has been recognized as one of the top cities for income growth in the United States South with a significant increase in per capita income since 1990.